 Enjoy one of Europe’s highly regarded Baroque Music Festivals

-Discover Malta’s extraordinary history ranging over a remarkable six thousand year period
+Discover Malta’s extraordinary history ranging over six thousand years

 Day by day